 Generally, all IVF-treatments at all clinics in Sweden are of high quality and done in a similar manner.
-The clinics reporting to Q-IVF are able to compare themselves to other clinics and thereby learn from each other.
-In the section "Comparison" (Figure 27 and Figure 28) of this yearly report, we have tried to demonstrate the results of the different clinics as fair and accurate as possible.
+The clinics reporting to Q-IVF are able to benchmark against other clinics and thereby learn from each other.
+In the section "Individual clinics" (figure 34 and figure 35) of this yearly report, we have tried to show the results of the different clinics as fair and accurate as possible.